szczyglis-dev/py-gpt/README.md

 You can also create your own agent by creating a new provider that inherits from `pygpt_net.provider.agents.base`.

-At the moment, only OpenAI models are available in this mode - support for more models coming soon!

 **Tools / Plugins**
 In this mode, all commands from active plugins are available (commands from plugins are automatically converted into tools for the agent on-the-fly).